donceykong/BRAR/README.md

 ## Timeline
 ### Oct 29 - Nov 4
 - [x] Add ground scene and joint limit.
-- [ ] Add self-collision detection.
 - [ ] Use spheres as initial objects (for testing).

 ### Nov 5 - Nov 11
 - [x] Design baby robot legs onto robot.
 These will follow some simple back-and-fourth pattern when the robot moves.
 - [x] Test initial tracking algorithms for the robot to chase the ball.
+Ball will be steered by heading.

 ### Nov 12 - Nov 18
-- Inverse kinematics.
+- [] Expand ground plane and map texture onto ground.
+- [] Add gravity to robot and use the texture plane to be where robot lands.
+This can be seen as a weak form of ground-based collision detection.
+-[] Inverse kinematics algorithm to position end-effector around object.
 Will verify through user-controlled item that the robot attempts to grab.

 ### Nov 19 - Nov 25
+- [] Redesign object to be of a robot.
+- [] Turn lighting into drone-looking systems.
+- [] Add self-collision detection.

 ### Nov 26 - Dec 02
+*Project Review due Nov.
+29th (Wednesday)*

+### Dec 03 - Dec 09

+### Dec 10 - Dec 12
+-> Final Project due Dec.
+12th (Tuesday)

 ---
 ## Game Modes: